ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-Hot Chocolate will correctly instantiate the service, depending on its lifetime.
-A scoped service for example is only instantiated once per request and this instance is injected into all resolvers used during the request.
+Hot Chocolate will correctly inject the service depending on its lifetime.
+For example, a scoped service is only instantiated once per scope (by default that's the GraphQL request execution) and this same instance is injected into all resolvers who share the same scope.

 ## Constructor Injection